ShadrackAdwera/CaesarCipher/README.md

 # Caesar Cipher

 #### The following is an implementation of the Caesar Cipher named after the famous Julius Caesar.
-It is a type of substitution cipher in which each letter in the plaintext is replaced by a letter some fixed number of positions down the alphabet.
+It is a type of substitution cipher in which each letter in the plaintext is replaced by some other letter some fixed number of positions down the alphabet.
 For example, with a right shift of 3, A would be replaced by D, B would become E, and so on.

 #### By Shadrack Adwera